Kirriemuir Town House: History

 In the 1880s, the burgh council decided that the town house was too small for the administration of the burgh and they relocated to a new purpose built town hall in Reform Street in 1885.
 In 1896, the town house was converted for retail use; it initially operated as a post office but by the early 20th century, the bowed section was operating as a chemist and the clock tower accommodated a bookseller.
 During the second half of the 20th century, the condition of the building deteriorated.
 The council acquired the building from the then owner, the former Prime Minister, Sir Alec Douglas-Home, with the intention of improving the appearance of the High Street.

 In the late 20th century the building was restored and it re-opened as the Kirriemuir Gateway to the Glens Museum in 2001.
-Exhibits in the museum include memorabilia associated with the novelist, J. M. Barrie, the author, Violet Jacob, and the rock singer, Bon Scott, as well as an exhibition on the work of the geologist, Sir Charles Lyell.
-Exhibits also include a silver casket containing the scroll which was presented to J. M. Barrie when he received the Freedom of Kirriemuir on 7 June 1930.
+Exhibits in the museum included memorabilia associated with the novelist, J. M. Barrie, the author, Violet Jacob, and the rock singer, Bon Scott, as well as an exhibition on the work of the geologist, Sir Charles Lyell.
+Exhibits also included a silver casket containing the scroll which was presented to J. M. Barrie when he received the Freedom of Kirriemuir on 7 June 1930.

+After the managers, Angus Alive, handed the museum back to the local council, the museum closed in October 2023.